-As in all previous assessment exercises, the Public Procurement Model of Excellence (PPME) tool was used to analyse the data collected in 2022 from 787 Entities.
+As in all previous assessment exercises, the Public Procurement Model of Excellence (PPME) tool was used to analyse the data collected in 2023 from 787 Entities.
 These Entities covered the low to high spend spectrum throughout the country.
-This gave the data a national characteristic, making the results reflect the national levels of compliance with the requirements of the Public Procurement Act, 2003 (Act 663) as amended.
+This gave the data the national characteristic, making the results reflect the national levels of compliance with the requirements of the Public Procurement Act, 2003 (Act 663) as amended.

-All the factors used in the Assessment Exercise showed that nationally, in 2022 there was an overall improvement in the conduct of public procurement relative to 2021.
+All the factors used in the Assessment Exercise showed that nationally, in 2023 there had been an overall improvement in the conduct of public procurement relative to 2022.